 - whether import data export data or both is required

 - VAT/Economic Operator Registration and Identification (EORI) of your business

 When a purchaser requests regular monthly reports we require them to sign up for a minimum period of 12 months.
 However, if a purchaser requires reports for less than a period of 12 months this will be treated as a ‘one-off’ request.

-For queries regarding individual entries the MSS Team are able to supply a company with a partial entry print.
-Data is held in the CHIEF MSS Database for 4 years, entries older than 4 years will not be available.
+For queries regarding individual entries the MSS team are able to supply a company with a partial entry print.
+Data is held in the Customs Handling of Import and Export Freight (CHIEF) MSS database for 4 years, entries older than 4 years won’t be available.
 To request a copy of an entry please complete a partial entry registration form Partial entry request (PDF, 38.9KB, 1 page) accompanied with an original signed letter on business headed paper from the company owning the EORI number.
-The registration form and letter must be signed by a responsible person of the business, for example Sole Proprietor, CFO, CEO, Partner, Company Secretary or Director.
+The registration form and letter must be signed by a responsible person of the business, for example sole proprietor, CFO, CEO, partner, company secretary or director.
 This service is only available for importers and exporters.

 How to identify branches/divisions

-- BR followed by a three digit numeric code for importers/exporters
+- BR followed by a 3 digit numeric code for importers/exporters

-- AG followed by a three digit numeric code for agents/declarants
+- AG followed by a 3 digit numeric code for agents/declarants

 It is likely the 3 digit numeric code you use will be the same as the current TURN suffix but you are free to choose any number you wish.
 It will be acceptable for both codes to appear on the same declaration if necessary.

-You do not need to notify customs in advance of the numbers you have chosen to identify your branches.
+You don’t need to notify customs in advance of the numbers you have chosen to identify your branches.
 However, you will need to maintain an adequate audit trail in your records and provide the information if requested by HMRC.